Passo di Pennes

 Pennes Pass is a classic Italian road trip

-Passo di Pennes (also known as Penser Joch) is a high mountain pass at an elevation of 2.211m (7,254ft) above the sea level, located in South Tyrol, northern Italy.
+Passo di Pennes is a high mountain pass at an elevation of 2,211m (7,254ft) above sea level, located in the Trentino-Alto Adige/Südtirol region of Italy.